ptomulik/testmd/README.md

 Some variables may not accept certain values.
 To prevent Vash from accepting such pairs, a pair validation may be used.
-In this example we prevent variables endine with `_price` from accepting negative values:
+In this example we prevent variables ending with `_price` from accepting negative values:

 ```ruby
 class Variables